school Federation Representatives by email in term 2.

 When can schools apply?

-Applications open at the start of Term 2.
-Information will be published in Federation's journal, Education, and members will also be notified by email when applications are open.
+Applications open in Term 2.
+Information will be published in Federation's journal, Education, and Fed reps will also be notified by email when applications are open.

 How are schools notified about the success of their Tree Levy grant application?